pieths/windbg-extensions/docs/commands.md

 **Parameters:**

 - `"!"` - Dry-run mode - shows what would be done without executing commands
-- `breakpointsDelimited` - A string of breakpoint locations separated by semicolons (;) or:
+- `breakpointsDelimited` - A string of breakpoint locations separated by commas (,) or:
   - `null` - Uses the first breakpoint in history
   - `Number` - Index of breakpoint from history to use
   - `"s:term"` - Searches breakpoint history for "term"